Tournai Cathedral

-The Cathedral of Our Lady (Notre-Dame de Tournai; Onze-Lieve-Vrouw van Doornik), or Tournai Cathedral, is a Roman Catholic cathedral, see of the Diocese of Tournai in Tournai, Belgium.
+The Cathedral of Our Lady (Notre-Dame de Tournai; Onze-Lieve-Vrouw van Doornik; Picard: Noter-Danme ed Tornai), or Tournai Cathedral, is a Roman Catholic cathedral, see of the Diocese of Tournai in Tournai, Belgium.
 It has been classified both as a Wallonia major heritage site since 1936 and as a World Heritage Site since 2000.

 History

 Early history

 There was a diocese centered at Tournai from the late 6th century and this structure of local blue-gray stone occupies rising ground near the south bank of the Scheldt, which divides the city of Tournai into two roughly equal parts.
 Begun in the 12th century on even older foundations, the building combines the work of three design periods with striking effect, the heavy and severe character of the Romanesque nave contrasting remarkably with the transitional work of the transept and the fully developed Gothic of the choir.
 The transept is the most distinctive part of the building, with its cluster of five bell towers and apsidal (semicircular) ends.